AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/rtc-deployment.md

     # /!\ Bash
     `./deploy/kubernetes/deploy myenv buildid`
     ```
-- wait a moment and see the ressources :
+- wait a moment and see the resources :
     ```
     # /!\ bash
     `./deploy/kubernetes/describe myenv`